open-source-economics/policybrain-builder/README.md

 3.6 and Python 3.7.

 positional arguments:
   REPOSITORY_NAME    Name of repository in the GitHub organization called
                      PSLmodels.
 Example: Tax-Calculator
   PACKAGE_NAME       Name of packages to build and upload.
 Example: taxcalc MODEL_VERSION      Model release string that has X.Y.Z semantic-versioning
                      pattern.
 Example: 1.0.1

 optional arguments:
-  -h, --help       show this help message and exit --local          optional flag that causes package to be built from current
+  -h, --help         show this help message and exit --local            optional flag that causes package to be built from
-                   source code and installed on local computer without packages being uploaded to Anaconda Cloud PSLmodels channel.
+                     current source code and installed on local computer without packages being uploaded to Anaconda Cloud PSLmodels channel.
   --dryrun           optional flag that writes execution plan to stdout and
                      quits without executing plan --version          optional flag that writes Package-Builder release version to stdout and quits
+  --channel CHANNEL  Channel(s) to be used in addtion to 'defaults' and
+                     'pslmodels'.
 ```

 Once you can get this kind of `pbrelease` screen output, you're ready